kamkow1/z80emu/README.md

 - [x] Debug mode that displays registers, memory and allows to step through instructions
 - [ ] Open architecture. [read more](https://en.wikipedia.org/wiki/Open_architecture)

+# Supported instructions
+The project most likely won't support all Z80 instructions.
+If you'd like to know which instructions this emulator supports specifically, see the file `__init__.py` in `vm/`.
+In the `VM` class constructor there are all the implemented instructions listed.

 # Resources

 - [instructions](https://clrhome.org/table)